-On average, listings lease in the $30's per square foot per year.
-The Mission Hills submarket is going through a a boost in rates.
+The typical asking rate per listing is in the $30's per square foot per year.
+The Mission Hills submarket is seeing a an increase in rates.
 In the last 3 months, the median rate went up $16 per sqft per year.
 That's a 80% rise in rent.

-Compared to the rest of the San Diego market, the Mission Hills region has more expensive rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the San Diego market, the Mission Hills submarket has greater rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 3 listings have come on the market, which means listings might be leasing quickly.
+In the last 90 days, 4 listings have been posted online, which means leases most likley are leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 4,150 sqft, there are still 0 new listings below 2,000 sqft.
-Most buildings in this area are close to 1 floors.
+Even though the median size is 4,150 sqft, there are still 0 leases below 2,000 sqft.
+Most buildings in this area are around 1 stories.
 Most buildings in this region were built in 1981 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Manufacturing is the dominant industry in this region.
 Most of the residents of Mission Hills work from home.
 Commuting around an hour and a half a day is the norm for those who opt to reside in this part of town.